 I started as a registered Clinical Psychologist 40 years ago, working in the training environment of the University of Stellenbosch, both in the Faculty of Psychology and at the Medical school.
 My career then diverged into organisational psychology and beyond.
 I recently renewed my focus on therapy with individuals and couples.

 I am registered with the HPSCA as Clinical Psychologist and my practice is based at Paardevlei Therapy Centre in a tranquil setting between Somerset West and Strand.

 I believe each of us has the capacity to be happy and fulfilled, both in our individual roles and as part of relationships, and especially the relationship with our primary life partners.
-However sometimes complications happen and we lose track.
-But we all have a smart inner wisdom which can be trusted to put the parts together again, sometimes with help.
+We all have a smart inner wisdom which can be trusted to put the parts together again,.
 My approach is to work as a guest partner in the therapeutic relationship, rediscovering and restoring these unique capacities together.

 HPCSA Number: PS 0012300